Futil/foundry-mothership/README.md

 # MoSh - Unofficial Mothership RPG
-An unofficial implementation of Tuesday Night's Mothership role playing system.
+An unofficial implementation of Tuesday Knight's Mothership role playing system.

+Mothership is the property of Tuesday Knight Games, and can be purchased at https://mothershiprpg.com/

 **Features:**